Great Cats World Park: Safety incidents

 In 2016, a park employee was hospitalized after being bitten in the arm by one of the tigers at the facility.
 A United States Department of Agriculture spokesperson confirmed that federal complaints against the facility had been filed after four reports of animal bites over the years.

 Cats

-As of 2014, Great Cats World Park is home to 44 cats of 17 different species, including cougars, leopards, jaguars, African lions, Siberian tigers, a fishing cat, and an ocelot.
+As of 2014, Great Cats World Park is home over 50 cats, which includes 17 different species and subspecies, including cougars, leopards, jaguars, African lions, tigers, fishing cats, and an African wild cat.